boesi/Review-for-day-2/NEW_FILE.md

 * What is the purpose of a 3 way merge?
 How does it differentiante from fast forward merge?
 * How do i remove a local branch?
+* What are assignees for pull requests?
+* When and how is a pull request automatically created?